anyproto/any-sync-dockercompose/README.md

 # Docker Compose for any-sync

-Self-hosted any-sync network, designed for personal use or review and testing purposes.
+A self-hosted any-sync network, designed for personal use, review, or testing purposes.

 > [!IMPORTANT]
 > This setup is suitable for personal self-hosted any-sync networks.
-> For heavily used production deployments, consider [Puppet](https://github.com/anyproto/puppet-anysync) or [Ansible](https://github.com/anyproto/ansible-anysync) modules.
+> For high-load production deployments, consider using the [Puppet](https://github.com/anyproto/puppet-anysync) or [Ansible](https://github.com/anyproto/ansible-anysync) modules.

 > [!WARNING]
 > Before upgrading, read the [Upgrade Guide](../../wiki/Upgrade-Guide).